ARTICLE CATEGORIES

 4. Skin Moisturizers

 We all could stand a little more moisturizing to take care of the skin that works so hard for us.
-But products like lotions, creams, and body butters are not just applied to the skin.
+But products like lotions, creams, and body butter are not just applied to the skin.
 We rub it in and make sure it’s all absorbed well!

-Look for all of the basic warning ingredients (parabens, fragrance, etc.) when replacing your standard lotion, but take a stab at making your own body butter, as well.
+Look for all of the basic warning ingredients (parabens, fragrance, phthalates, formaldehyde-releasing preservatives, etc.) when replacing your standard lotion, but take a stab at making your own body butter, as well.
 Not only can you keep the ingredients reliably safe, but you can also choose essential oils for their health benefits as well.

 Lotion-making techniques vary from simple to complex.
 Here’s an excellent starter DIY recipe from my good friend Jill at The Prairie Homestead.
 Simply combine a few ingredients: